milesroxas/Flint/docs/guides/creating-a-new-preset.md

 - `src/rules/property/lumos-utility-class-exact-duplicate.ts`
 - `src/rules/context-aware/*`

-Note on duplicate utilities:
+Note on duplicate detection:

+- The analyzer is preset‑agnostic and checks all class types (utility, combo, custom) using only unique (non‑inherited) properties.
+- Classes with zero unique properties are ignored by duplicate analysis.
+- Exact duplicates (identical full property sets) are surfaced to the runner which emits:
+  - `metadata.formattedProperty` for single‑property exact duplicates
+  - `metadata.exactMatches` and `metadata.exactMatchProperties` for full‑property exact duplicates
-- The analyzer flags only exact duplicates (identical full property sets).
-Overlap‑only cases are not treated as duplicates.
-The legacy "duplicate properties" rule is disabled by default.
+  - Overlap‑only cases are not treated as duplicates.
+The legacy "duplicate properties" rule remains disabled by default.

 ---